SmolIndieGame/CSharp-To-MLog-Doc/docfx_project/articles/intro.md

 It can be downloaded [here](https://visualstudio.microsoft.com).

 Goto [release](https://github.com/SmolIndieGame/CSharp-To-MLog/releases), download the latest version
-Open `Code Translator.lnk` and select the code you want to transpile.
+Open `Code Transpiler.lnk` and select the code you want to transpile.

 [here] is a video tutorial.
 ## Features